 Our multi-center collaboration (the FMEC IMPLICIT Network) is dedicated to enhancing preconception, prenatal, postpartum and interconception care.
 Conceived in 2003, the Networkwas developed toeducate family medicine residents and practicing physicians about primary and secondary prevention of low birth weight and preterm birth, with the goal of reducing the rates of preventable prematurity.

 Using a set of evidence-based prenatal and preconception interventions, network residencies restructured curriculum and practice habits to insure use of these interventions using Continuous Quality Improvement (CQI) techniques, including frequent chart reviews and ongoing provider feedback.
-Our nineteen collaborating members have trained over 500 residents, and have delivered (using an average of 100 patients per year in each site) more than 13,000 babies, with an average network preterm birth rate of less than 10% (as of 2012).
+Our seventeen collaborating members have trained over 500 residents, and have delivered (using an average of 100 patients per year in each site) more than 13,000 babies, with an average network preterm birth rate of less than 10% (as of 2012).

 The next exciting phase of the project is enhancing women's health by focusing on health behaviors during the interconception period (time between pregnancies).
 Our interconception care (ICC) model offers a unique evidence based approach by targeting women who accompany their children to well child visits and uses that opportunity to assess risks and deliver interventions.